Ernesto-B/WorldForge/docs/docDbSchemasAndOrm.md

 # WorldForge Database Schema Design and ORM

 ## Overview
-This schema is designed to support the core features of WorldForge, including users, worlds, campaigns, map regions, session paths, markers, world events, and lore entries.
-It is designed with relational integrity in mind and optimized for MySQL (or any RDB).
-To prevent SQL injections and support DB independence, we will also use SQLAlchemy ORM.
+This schema is designed to support the core features of WorldForge.
+It is designed with relational integrity in mind and optimized for PostgreSQL (or any RDB).
+To prevent SQL injections and be DB agnostic, we will also use SQLAlchemy ORM.

 - [WorldForge Database Schema Design and ORM](#worldforge-database-schema-design-and-orm)
   - [Overview](#overview)